jacquiewitte/capstone-landslides-soilmoisture/README.md

 <H2>Workflow</H2>

 - The README.md file will be updated regularly with guidance on the workflow.
-- I am at the stage of determining whether the data resolution and coverage is enough to determine significant correlations and relationships between soil moisture and precipitation data collected thus far.
+- The data are co-located with 2015-2020 landslide events in Colorado and other US states affected by landslides using the Global Landslide Catalog (GLC) (refer to "Data & Formats" below).
-- The data are co-located with 2015-2020 landslide events in Colorado using the Global Landslide Catalog (GLC) (refer to "Data & Formats" below).
+- CSV files have been created at stored in the `data/` folder that ties all the various soil and precipitation data together and can be read using the pandas package.
-- Eventually csv files will be created that ties all the data together and can be read using the pandas package.
+- If users simply want to work with the result, the can clone this repo and work with the CSV data files contained in the `data/` folder

 <H4>Data Directories</H4>

 * To run these notebooks, you need to download <b>daily 2015-2020</b> data listed in the "Data & Formats" section below